soxueren/atsd/api/data/alerts/update.md

 Change acknowledgement status of the specified open alerts.

-This method can be used to acknowledge and un-acknowledge alerts with `"acknowledged": true|false` property in the request.
+This method can be used to acknowledge and un-acknowledge alerts with the `"acknowledged": true|false` property in the request.

-If `acknowledged` property is not specified, the alert will be un-acknowledged.
+If the `acknowledged` property is not specified, the alert will be un-acknowledged.

 ## Request